Dennis Rodman: The Trump-Kim matchmaker?

 Rodman has since been several times to North Korea in what has been referred to as "basketball diplomacy" and has said his aim was to "connect two countries".

 What's notable is how closely North Korean television covered Rodman's visits. he famously forged a "friendship" with the young North Korean leader.

-North Korean TV covered his visit closely in February 2013 - they must have had about 30 minutes of coverage and this is notable.
-It also brings us to the next most notable thing about basketball and North Korea.
+One trip had about 30 minutes of coverage on state TV (that's impressive) which brings us to the next thing about basketball and North Korea.

 - Kim Jong-un: The king of Pyongyang